Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 </node>
 ```

-An asynchronous method can be generated as a callback-based method or `std::future`-based method.
+An asynchronous method can be generated as a callback-based method, `std::future`-based method, or C++20 awaitable-based method.
 This can optionally be customized through an additional `org.freedesktop.DBus.Method.Async.ClientImpl` annotation.
-Its supported values are `callback` and `std::future`.
+Its supported values are `callback`, `future` and `awaitable`.
 The default behavior is callback-based method.

 #### Generating callback-based async methods